HDFGroup/hsds/docs/docker_install_azure.md

 12. Verify upload: `hsls -r -u test_user1 -p $USER_PASWORD /home/test_user1/test/tall.h5`
 13. Rerun the integration test: `python testall.py --skip_unit`.
 You should not see any WARNING messages now
 14. Create home folders for other users if desired: `python hstouch -u admin -p $ADMIN_PASSWORD -o USERNAME /home/USERNAME/`

+**NOTE:** If the initial run of testall.py (step 5 above) fails for any reason and does not create the home directory, you can create it manually as follows:<br/> `python hstouch -u admin -p $ADMIN_PASSWORD /home/`<br/>
+You can then add home folders for users as desired.

 Installing Software Updates
 ---------------------------